True stories from a media dietitian with her suitcase of vegetables in the back seat of a taxi

 Friends who know me well have heard a few of these tales.
 They’ve often suggested I write a (comic) book about my experiences while riding in cabs.
 Turns out, many could write their own book, if not a few chapters.
 We always have a ton of laughs when sharing taxi stories.
 Instead of a whole book at this point, I thought I’d share 5 of my ‘favourite’ experiences of many before I forget them.
 (Maybe I’ll never really forget these!)

 - Toronto blizzard.
 Anyone who relies frequently or even occasionally on taxis in any part of the world has no doubt experienced the Formula One race car driver.
 You’re sweating bullets and hanging on for dear life.
+I can’t believe that some of these taxi drivers are even allowed to get the job position they have with their driving technique.
+I also wonder just how much fuel they’re using up with all that speeding!
+I hear many taxi firms are using things like https://www.lytx.com/en-us/resources/articles/fleet-fuel-management-systems to be more efficient and cut down on the amount of fuel they use and therefore identify any speeding drivers.
+I am certain that the taxi I was in that one time did not have these Lytx fuel management measures in place!
 I’ve had many that have been more ‘air sickness’-inducing than a turbulent flight.
 New York, Boston, Montreal…The worst speeding driver for me was on a ride from the airport to downtown Toronto one dark ‘blizzardy’ February night.
 It was rush hour.
 The driver was cutting in and out of the icy lanes.
 Long story short…he screeches to a stop, slides and we get rear-ended pretty hard.
 He says nothing to me.
 He pulls over and has a 15-minute argument with the driver of the car who hit us.
 He gets back in, still total silence and continues driving on.
 I’m purposely waiting to see if he brings it up.
 Once at the destination, he says “That’ll be $85.”
 I casually respond with “Do you factor in a discount at all for the crash?”
 As my big, tall, brother-in-law comes over to help unload the car, the driver looks at him, then back at me and says “Okay, today is free!”

 - Are you available?
 Had someone predicted that in a 20-minute ride from my then apartment in Vancouver to the airport I’d be asked if I was available to serve as a surrogate mother for a cab driver and his wife who were having trouble getting pregnant I would have thought that was unreal.
 It started with the look from the rear view mirror followed with “I like those sunglasses…do you have kids…do you have a husband…are you single”…to the detailed story of the unfortunate difficulties he and his wife were having and how they were now looking for a surrogate mother.
 “Here’s my card if you change your mind” he said as I exited!?!